 Ruth F. Russell (Ruth F. Russel, Ruth R. Duffin), N-723107 (December 6, 1913 – July 21, 1961)

 Depending on the roster, her name is spelled Russell or Russel.
 After joining the U.S. Army, she served at Raritan Arsenal, New Jersey until she joined the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
-On December 31, 1943, she was listed on a roster as Ward Nurse, Medical Section with a rank of 2nd lieutenant.
+On December 31, 1943, she was listed on a roster as Ward Nurse, Medical Section.
 On the May 1 and December 31, 1944 rosters, she was listed as a general duty nurse.

 She was identified on the back of one of my grandfather’s photos, most likely taken in November or December 1944.
 A note to my grandmother stated: “Lt.
 Ruth Russel (who is going home on rotation and will drop in and say hello)”.
 A February 1945 report stated that she was rotated back to the United States via the 7th Replacement Depot.
 Her name also appeared on a list of unit members compiled in 1982 who had lost contact with the rest of the unit (years, even decades before).
 The document listed her last known address as 157 East 72nd Street in New York City.

 Miss Russell, a graduate of St. Barnabas Hospital, Newark, enlisted on May 1 .
 She had also had previous training in public health nursing, and came originally from Middletown, Conn.
 She was married after enlisting to Lieut.
 Edson Carling Duffin of the U. S. Army.